nestawayhomes/nestawayhomes.github.io/workwithus.md

 - **short term rental leads**
 - **Indy & Louisville leads and contacts**

 If you're interested in working with us or want to learn more about our investing theorem, please reach out.
-You can find our email and calendly link at the bottom on the page.
-Feel free to set up a call on our calendar or shoot us an email.
+You can schedule a call on <a href="https://calendly.com/nestawayhomes/realestate" target="_blank">calendly</a>, <a href="mailto:privatelending@nestawayhomes.com?subject=Private%20Lending%20Next%20Steps" target="_blank">email us</a>, or message us directly.